What Causes Hearing Loss?

 It is likely that your hearing gradually deteriorated over time, so you should not expect your hearing aids to immediately return your hearing to normal.
 Time and patience are needed to use hearing aids successfully.
 It is important to tell your audiologist about any problems you are experiencing so appropriate adjustments can be made.

 - Surgery to remove benign or malignant tumors or correct bone- or nerve-related problems.

-If you experience a sudden or prolonged hearing loss with dizziness, fever or pain, please contact our office right away.
+If you experience a sudden or prolonged hearing loss with dizziness, fever, or pain, please contact our Bethlehem office right away.
 We'll conduct a physical examination as well as a hearing test to determine the type and severity of your hearing loss.
 Call us today at (610) 691-2552 if you are in the Allentown area!